BYD Dolphin new car review

 Driving experience

-Both the available batteries feature a uniquely-dense 'Blade'-style construction.
+Go for the EV version and you get a battery featuring a uniquely-dense 'Blade'-style construction.
 Underneath the car is the same modular 'e-Platform 3.0' chassis used by the brand's larger Atto 3 and Seal models.
 And, like all EVs, this one makes a noise at low speeds.
 The difference here though, is that you can alter the sort of low-speed noise it makes - either a conventional ambient hum or, more joyfully, a sound like a tinkling ice cream van.
 Which you'll either find endearing or annoying.

-Don't expect anything particularly dynamically engaging on the move, but multi-link rear suspension is fitted above base trim and the Dolphin does give you three drive modes - 'Sport', 'Normal' and 'Eco' - which alter throttle response and steering weight.
+Don't expect anything particularly dynamically engaging on the move, but multi-link rear suspension is fitted above base trim and the Dolphin EV does give you four drive modes - 'Sport', 'Normal', 'Snow' and 'Eco' - which alter throttle response and steering weight.
 You'll need 'Sport' of course to make the car feel in any way energetic.
-Or to approach the modest top speed of 100mph; that's for most models; the base 'Active' version manages just 93mph.
-Across the range, expect the usual impressive EV refinement.
+Or to approach the modest top speed of 99mph; that's for most models; the base 'Active' version manages just 93mph.
+Across the line-up, expect the usual impressive EV refinement.
 And ride quality tuned appropriately for comfort, rather than careering about.

 + More